 - Complex carbs are found in fruits, vegetables and 100% whole grains.
 Eliminating many vegetables and fruits from your diet based on their carb content, is not a general rule you want to follow.
 By eliminating these foods you’re also eliminating essential nutrients your body needs.

 - Whole grains such as 100% whole grain breads and pastas, quinoa, oats, farro, and bulgar to name a few, contain necessary nutrients that deliver energy to your body.

-- Complex carbs break down into sugars and slowly enter your blood stream in a continuous flow which provides you with energy over a longer period of time.
+- Complex carbs break down into sugars and slowly enter your blood stream in a continuous flow which provides your body with energy over a longer period of time.
 When you eat a bowl of steel-cut oats in the morning topped with fresh fruit and chopped nuts, your hunger is satiated until lunch time.
 Your body was designed to eat carbs and use them as the primary source of energy in the form of glucose.
-Protein and fat are also necessary for proper functioning, but it is the glucose found in carbs that keep you moving and grooving through your day.
+Protein and fat are also necessary for proper functioning, but it is the glucose found in carbs that keep your energy levels up throughout the day.

-When you’re trying to eat healthy, the less complicated, the easier it will be to follow long term.
+When you’re trying to eat healthily, the less complicated, the easier it will be to follow long term.